-Stomach, pain in, fixed in the abdomen just above the angle of the crest of the ileum, in a line toward the umbilicus, deep within, beside the right hip.
+Stomach, pains in : fixed in the abdomen just above the angle of the crest of the ileum, in a line toward the umbilicus, deep within, beside the right hip.

 Stomach, pains in; colicky pain, when Magnesium phosphate gives no relief.